WeldingBitsAndBytes/plasma-thc-flexihal/README.md

 serial to quadrature encoding.
 The Teensy 4 was chosen for its high speed and ability to measure nanoseconds for precise timings.
 The quadrature encoding is then used to interface with a Expatria FlexiHAL and by extension LinuxCNC for torch height control.
-Similarly, this Teensy will also have a UART Fibre Optic Transceiver to talk to the Nano
+Similarly, this Teensy will also have a UART Fibre Optic Transceiver to talk to the Micro

 BOM: